GuillaumeSmaha/cluster-mgr/manual_install/README.md

 scp /install/community-edition-setup/setup.properties.last root@server.com:/opt/gluu-server-3.0.2/install/community-edition-setup/
 ```

-Edit the IP address in the file.
-It will begin with `ip=`.
+- Edit the IP address in the file to the servers actual IP address.
+The entry will begin with `ip=` and is usually on the 175th line.

-Then rename to setup.properties
+- Then rename to setup.properties

 `mv setup.properties.last setup.properties`

 ### 4) Run `setup.py` and just hit `enter`.
 The configuration's are already loaded.

 ### 5) There needs to be primary server to replicate from initially for delta-syncrepl to inject data from.
-After the initial injection, all servers will be exactly the same.
-So choose one server as a base and then on every other server:
+After the initial sync, all servers will be exactly the same.

+- So choose one server as a base and then on every other server:
 ```
 rm /opt/gluu/data/main_db/*.mdb
 ```
-now make accesslog directories on every servers
+- now make accesslog directories on every servers
 ```
 mkdir /opt/gluu/data/accesslog_db
 chown -r .ldap /opt/gluu/data/
 ```
 ### 6) Now is where we will set servers to associate with each other for MMR by editing the slapd.conf, ldap.conf and symas-openldap.conf files.

-Creating the slapd.conf file is relatively easy, but can be prone to errors if done manually.
+- Creating the slapd.conf file is relatively easy, but can be prone to errors if done manually.
 Attached is are a script and template files for creating multiple slapd.conf files for every server.
 Download git and the necessary files:
 ```
 # apt-get update && apt-get install git && cd /tmp/ && git clone https://github.com/GluuFederation/cluster-mgr.git && cd /tmp/cluster-mgr/manual_install/slapd_conf_script/
 ```
-We need to configure the file for our own specific needs:
+- We need to configure the file for our own specific needs:
 ```
 vi syncrepl.cfg
 ```
-Here we want to change the `ip_address`, `fqn_hostname`, `ldap_password` to our specific server instances.
+- Here we want to change the `ip_address`, `fqn_hostname`, `ldap_password` to our specific server instances.
 For example:
 ```
 [server_1]
 ip_address = 192.168.30.133